buildpacks/rfcs/text/0000-windows-security-identifiers.md

 > Why should we *not* do this?

-The downsides I anticipate are the complexity of implementing and the divergent user-facing behavior of `CNB_USER_ID` for Linux and `CNB_OWNER_SID` for Windows.
+The downsides I anticipate are the complexity of implementing and the divergent user-facing behavior of `CNB_USER_ID` for Linux and `CNB_USER_SID` for Windows.

 # Alternatives
 [alternatives]: #alternatives